git-ftp/git-ftp/man/git-ftp.1.md

 :	Be silent.

 `-h`, `--help`
-:	Prints some usage informations.
+:	Prints some usage information.

 `-v`, `--verbose`
-:	Be verbosy.
+:	Be verbose.

 `-vv`
-:	Be verbosy as much as possible.
+:	Be as verbose as possible.

 `--version`
 :	Prints version.